 Understanding Playas: Value, Threats, and Restoration

-Below are ten scientific papers that describe the biological and societal value of playas, their overall and specific threats, and some of the programs that can help restore and conserve this critical wetland habitat.
+What is a playa?
+Do playas REALLY recharge the aquifer?
+What are the long-term threats to playas?
+We often get asked where people can find more information and research about playas, so we compiled our Top 10 list of papers you should read.
+These scientific papers describe the biological and societal value of playas, their overall and specific threats, and some of the programs that can help restore and conserve this critical wetland habitat.

 The Importance of Playa Wetlands to Biodiversity of the Southern High Plains